whisthq/whist/protocol/README.md

 - `create_capture_device` from either `./whist/video/dxgicapture.c` or `./whist/video/x11capture.c` is called, the former is for Windows and the latter is for Linux.
 Then, `capture_screen` is called in `./server/main.c` to capture the screen.
 - `encoder_t` from `videoencode.c` will be used to encode the screenshot using h264, if needed.
 If Nvidia Capture SDK is being used (`USING_GPU_CAPTURE == true` and on linux), then the image will already be encoded upon capture, and this is not necessary.
-- A `Frame*` is created and the members of the `Frame` struct is filled in, see `./server/main.c` for the code and `./whist/core/whist.h` for the `Frame` struct.
+- A `VideoFrame*` is created and the members of the `VideoFrame` struct is filled in, see `./server/main.c` for the code and `./whist/core/whist_frame.h` for the `VideoFrame` struct.
-- `broadcast_udp_packet_from_payload` from `./server/network.c`is called with the `Frame*` passed in.
+- `broadcast_udp_packet_from_payload` from `./server/network.c` is called with the `VideoFrame*` passed in.
 This will break-up the `Frame*` into hundreds of individual network packets.
 - On the client, these packets are received in `./client/main.c` and passed into `receive_video` in `./client/video.c`.
-- `receive_video` will receive video packets and will save them in a buffer (packet 17 will be stored at `buffer + PACKET_SIZE*(17-1)`, so that the packets go into their correct slot until the entire `Frame*` is recreated). `video.c` keeps track of the ID of the most recently rendered frame, ie ID 247.
+- `receive_video` will receive video packets and will save them in a buffer (packet 17 will be stored at `buffer + PACKET_SIZE*(17-1)`, so that the packets go into their correct slot until the entire `VideoFrame*` is recreated). `video.c` keeps track of the ID of the most recently rendered frame, ie ID 247.
 Once all of the packets of ID 248 are received, it will take the pointer to the beginning of the buffer and then render it.
-Each packet will contain the number of packets for the `Frame*`, so once one is received, the client will know when all of them have been received.
+Each packet will contain the number of packets for the `VideoFrame*`, so once one is received, the client will know when all of them have been received.
-- Once a `Frame*` has been accumulated, `render_screen` in `./server/video.c` will trigger, and `video_decoder_decode` from `./whist/video/videodecode.c` will be called.
+- Once a `VideoFrame*` has been accumulated, `render_screen` in `./server/video.c` will trigger, and `video_decoder_decode` from `./whist/video/videodecode.c` will be called.
 Any cursor image will be rendered on-top, along with `sws_scale`'ing if the frame is not the same resolution as the client.
 Peruse `render_screen` for further details.
 - Finally, `SDL_RenderPresent` will be called, rendering the Frame.
 - If no packet from the expected ID is received within a couple hundred milliseconds, or if a subset of packets have been received and it's been a couple hundred milliseconds since the last seen packet, then the `./client/video.c`protocol will send a `nack()` to the server in order to get a copy of the presumably dropped or missed packet.
 The server keeps the last couple `Frame*`'s in a buffer in order to respond to `nack()`'s.